Princess Maria Pia of Bourbon-Parma: Marriages and issue

-The couple were divorced in 1967.
+The couple were divorced in 1967, and Alexander married Princess Barbara of Liechtenstein, a cousin of that principality's monarch.
+They had one son, Prince Dušan Paul.

-In 2003, Maria Pia was married to Prince Michel of Bourbon-Parma (1926–2018), son of Prince René of Bourbon-Parma and Princess Margaret of Denmark, whose marriage with Princess Yolande de Broglie-Revel had been annulled and with whom he has five dynastic children, also being the father of a child born out of wedlock in 1977, Amélie de Bourbon de Parme (wed in 2009 to Igor Bogdanoff).
-Through him she was a sister-in-law of Queen Anne of Romania.
-Maria Pia's ex-husband, Prince Alexander was also remarried, to Princess Barbara of Liechtenstein, a cousin of that principality's monarch, and they had one son, Prince Dušan Paul.
+In 2003, Maria Pia was married to Prince Michel of Bourbon-Parma (1926–2018), son of Prince René of Bourbon-Parma and Princess Margaret of Denmark, whose marriage with Princess Yolande de Broglie-Revel had been annulled and with whom he has five dynastic children, also being the father of a child born out of wedlock in 1977, Amélie de Bourbon de Parme (married in 2009 to Igor Bogdanoff).
+Through him, she was the sister-in-law of Queen Anne of Romania.